 Health insurance tends to be an afterthought for many small business owners, especially with a small team.

 More so, if those team members are also 1099 contract employees.
 Does this sound like you?
-Read on to know more about the best health insurance options in this situation.
+Read on to know more about the best health insurance options for entrepreneurs or small businesses in this situation.

 Or, listen to this podcast episode where I talk to host, Shawn Dean about the importance of health insurance for entrepreneurs and why it’s so often left neglected.